nstvnsn/budget_tracker/README.md

 Income and Expense are styled templates containing field labels that determine the structure of the records they contain.
-Balance is another styled template containing 3 separate fields instead of a collection of records.
-Control is a sheet reserved for control values that are used, but is empty save for a title header.
+Balance is another styled template containing 3 fields storing calculated values.
+Control is a sheet reserved for control values that are used, currently empty save for a title header.

 Expense: